RajaaBoulassouak/checks-for-understanding/module-2/backend/week_two.md

 6. Define foreign key, primary key, and schema. primary key: identifies an object in it's primary table.
 The table in which the object primary exists. foreign key: identifies an object in a related foreign table.
-Objects exists primary in an other table, but is reference       to through the foreign key in a different table.
+Objects exists primary in an other table, but is referenced     to through the foreign key in a different table.
   schema: displays the current structure of the database, it shows which tables are in the database and which columns each       table has.

+  **Primary key = how each record is uniquely identified in the database **Foreign key = used to link two tables together **Schema = a map of the tables in the database

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
   If the two same tables should be related, then the primary key on the one (primary) table is the same key as the foreign key   on the other (foreign) table representing the same object in the two tables.

+  **The foreign key references the primary key of another table.

 8. What are the parts of an HTTP response?
   -Response header containing the Status Line -Response message body

+  **status
+  **header(s)
+  **body

 ### Optional Questions